montev87/npr_scraper/README.md

 ### 📋 Configuration Notes

-The utility relies on several constants located at the beginning of `npr_scraper.py`:
+The utility relies on several other constants located at the beginning of `npr_scraper.py`:

 * `OUTPUT_DIR_PATH`: Replace `***INSERT FILEPATH HERE***` with the path to your desired save location within your Obsidian Vault (**this does not create a folder within your specified path**).
 If you do not configure this setting, the files will be saved to a folder named "NPR" in the same directory as the utility.
 * `ARTICLE_SORT`: Defaults to `False`.
 If set to `True`, the utility will sort the files into subfolders within `OUTPUT_DIR_PATH` based on the NPR-provided taxonomy.
 If `False`, all files will be saved directly to `OUTPUT_DIR_PATH`.